Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Long time behavior, moment inequalities and uniqueness of invariant probability measures

 In this subsection we consider non-explosion criteria that only depend on the coefficients of the underlying SDE.
-We first derive a non-explosion criterion by following a probabilistic technique. \begin{theo} Suppose that (\ref{conservative2}) or (\ref{conservative2bis}) holds.
-Then
+We first derive a lemma that is a variant of the construction in \cite[page 197]{BKRS} and then a non-explosion criterion by following a probabilistic technique which traces back at least to \cite[10.2]{StrVar}. \begin{lem} Let $f\in C^2(\R^d)$ be a positive, strictly increasing and unbounded radial function, i.e. $f\ge 0$ pointwise, $f(x)\equiv c_r$ on $\partial B_r$ with $0<c_r<c_{r'}$ whenever $0<r<r'$, and $c_n\to \infty$ as $n\to \infty$.
+Under the assumptions on the coefficients of Theorem \ref{1-3}, suppose that there exist $M>0$, $N_0\in \N$ such that